 In the new year, applicants with great ideas to tackle the impact of the virus can apply through:

 - standard research council and Innovate UK channels, as part of our ongoing work to tackle the pandemic – apply for funding

 - seed funding for urgent applications

-- further UKRI strategic COVID-19 funding calls that are anticipated in 2021
+- further UKRI strategic COVID-19 funding opportunities that are anticipated in 2021

-- future funding calls by research councils, tailored to tackle aspects of the pandemic
+- future funding opportunities by research councils, tailored to tackle aspects of the pandemic

 Highlighting COVID-19 proposals